OpenVoiceOS/ovos-tts-server/readme.md

   --cache          save every synth to disk
 ```

-eg, to use the GladosTTS plugin `ovos-tts-server --engine neon-tts-plugin-glados --cache`
+eg, to use the [GladosTTS plugin](https://github.com/NeonGeckoCom/neon-tts-plugin-glados) `ovos-tts-server --engine neon-tts-plugin-glados --cache`

-then do a get request `http://192.168.1.112:9666/synthesize/your text goes here`
+then do a get request `http://192.168.1.112:9666/synthesize/hello`

 ## Companion plugin